About skin cancer

 The skin, like every organ and tissue in the body, is made up of microscopic building blocks known as cells.
 Skin cancer occurs when these cells become abnormal and begin to grow at an uncontrolled rate.1

-• Non melanoma skin cancer, primarily
+• Non melanoma skin cancer – which primarily include:

 • Squamous cell carcinoma (SCC) – about 1 in 3 skin cancers